 Jack Pyburn, FAIA is a historic preservation architect and Director of the Historic Preservation Studio at Lord Aeck Sargent.
-He has over 40 years of experience.
-He received his Bachelor of Architecture from Texas A&M University and Master of Architecture & Urban Design from Washington University, St. Louis, Missouri.
+He has over 40 years of experience, receiving his Bachelor of Architecture from Texas A&M University and a Master of Architecture & Urban Design from Washington University, St. Louis, Missouri.
 Pyburn is a member of the AIA College of Fellows and former chair of the AIA/Historic Resources Committee Advisory Group.
 He teaches historic preservation architecture at the Georgia Institute of Technology and served as the Harrison Distinguished Critic in Historic Preservation in 2012-2013.
-He currently serves as the Secretary on the Board of Docomomo US.
+Pyburn’s research interests include architectural precast concrete and its relationship to mid-century design and construction technology.
+Jack is currently serving as the Secretary on the Board of Directors of Docomomo US.

 - Buildings, structures and landscapes must be located in the United States or on U.S. territory and have originally been completed between 1940 and 1980.
 Please contact DOCOMOMO US if you would like a building or site to be considered that falls outside of these parameters.

 - Nominations must be the work of architectural design teams, preservation and/or advocacy organizations and persons located in the United States.